leanonchain/cryptoblades-autofight/README.md

 If this is true, the bot claims the experience.

 `31/07/21 update:` Added `options.json` file.
 In this file you can personalize your chance values to fight, set `CLAIM_EXP: false` if you don't want the bot to claim the experience, and choose between two ways to play:
-1. `OPTIMIZE_STAMINA = false`.
+1. `OPTIMIZE_STAMINA: false`.
 With this option the bot will play like before.
 Fighting if the win chance is equal or greater than `MIN_CHANCE` and using all stamina in a single fight if the win chance is equal or greater than `PREFERRED_CHANCE`.
-2. `OPTIMIZE_STAMINA = false`.
+2. `OPTIMIZE_STAMINA: true`.
 The bot will ignore the `MIN_CHANCE` value and fight using all the stamina if the win chane is equal or greater than `PREFERRED_CHANCE`.

 ## How to use it
 #### Clone this repo